markomilunovic/ExpressTypeScriptAPI/README.md

 ## Installation

-To run the project locally, follow these steps:
+To install the project locally, follow these steps:

 ```bash
 # Clone the repository